wingardchris/my_website/content/en/home/hero.md

 # Hi, I'm Chris Wingard | MBA | JD

-I works at the intersection of law and business.
+I work at the intersection of law and business.
 I'm passionate about worker democracy, equitable economic development, and sustainabile finance.